kevcap/quorum_test/README.md

 ### 4. How long did you spend working on the assignment?

-As always, I like to break the problem into small and easily manageable pieces, so I started by reading a few times to make sure I understood what was required and planning the solution, then coding, searching, debugging and testing.
+As always, I like to break the problem into small and easily manageable pieces, so I started by reading a few times to make sure I understood what was required and planning the solution, then coding, searching, debugging, and testing.
 This whole task took around 1 hour.

 ***